Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
    > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

-1. Open the Visual Studio solution and click start to run the code.

 </details>

-Follow the steps below to manually walk through the steps to register and configure the application registration in the portal.
+Follow the steps below to manually register and configure your application on Azure AD.

 #### Choose the Azure AD tenant where you want to create your applications

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page.
-Then select **switch directory** to change your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.

-#### Register the webApp app (WebApp-GroupClaims)
+#### Register the Web App (WebApp-GroupClaims)

 1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 1. Select **New registration**.